TO THE MEMBERS OF

 a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment.

-b) As explained to us, the Company has a program for physical verification of Property, Plant and Equipment and lease assets (including non-current assets held for sale) at periodic intervals by which all Property, Plant and Equipment are verified in a phased manner over a period of three years.
-In our opinion, the period of verification is reasonable having regard to the size of the Company and the nature of its Property, Plant and Equipment.
+b) As explained to us, the Company has a program for physical verification of Property, Plant and Equipment and Right of use assets at periodic intervals by which all Property, Plant and Equipment and Right of use assets are verified in a phased manner over a period of three years.
+In our opinion, the period of verification is reasonable having regard to the size of the Company and the nature of its Property, Plant and Equipment and Right of use assets.
 The discrepancies reported on such verification are not material and have been properly dealt with in the books of account.

-c) According to the information and explanations given to us, the title deeds, comprising all the immovable properties of land and buildings, and lease assets are held in the name of the Company.
-In respect of immovable properties of land that have been taken on lease and disclosed as non-current assets held for sale in the Ind-AS financial statements, the lease agreements are in the name of the Company, where the Company is the lessee in the agreement.
+c) According to the information and explanations given to us, the title deeds, comprising the immovable property of building is held in the name of the Company.
+In respect of immovable property of land that have been taken on lease, the lease agreement is in the name of the Company, where the Company is the lessee in the agreement.
+In respect of immovable properties of land and buildings and the immovable property taken on lease and disclosed as non current assets held for sale in the Ind-AS financial statements, the title deeds, comprising the immovable properties of land and buildings are in the name of the Company and the lease agreement is in the name of the Company, where the Company is the lessee in the agreement.

-d) The Company has not revalued any of its Property, Plant and Equipment (Right of Used Assets) during the year.
+d) The Company has not revalued any of its Property, Plant and Equipment (Right of Used Assets) during the nine month period.

-e) According to the information and explanations given to us, representation obtained from Management and on the basis of our examination of the records of the Company, no proceedings have been initiated during the year or are pending against the Company as at June 30, 2024, for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) (as amended in 2016) and rules made thereunder.
+e) According to the information and explanations given to us, representation obtained from Management and on the basis of our examination of the records of the Company, no proceedings have been initiated during the nine month period or are pending against the Company as at March 31, 2025, for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) (as amended in 2016) and rules made thereunder.

 ii) Inventory